AldiAlinj/imgur-api/README.md

 ### `npm start`

 Runs the app in the development mode.\
-The API works only on IPv4 adress so localhost will not fetch the data Open {Your IPv4}:3000 to view it in your browser.
+The API works only on IPv4 adress so localhost will not fetch the data.

+Open {Your IPv4}:3000 to view it in your browser.

 The page will reload when you make changes.\